 The 10mm 50 Ohm transmission line was removed, but could have been left in the design.
 The resistor does not yet have a layout.
 To add a package: Right-mouse Click->Layout->Library Name->Components.
 Then select 805 for the package type.
 The final layout looks like this:

 The red “x” by the via indicates that the layout does not “see” the connectivity.
-Make sure to zoom in and see that the resistor pads does touch the coupler and the via.
+Make sure to zoom in and see that the resistor pads touch the coupler and the via.
 The red “x” will not go away, so you have to verify visually.

 The branchline is tested by connecting 2 of the three ports to the VNA and measuring S11 and S21 magnitude and phase.

 Below are the two configurations for testing, note the 50 Ohm termination on the port without the cable.
 The left upper port connects to the Tx port of the VNA and the right cable (top or bottom) connects tot eh Rx port of the VNA.

 You can measure S11 to see the input impedance on the left port.
 You should then measure the phase on the right port bottom, then right port top.
 The difference in phase is the phase output, it should be close to 90 degrees.
 Below are the two measurements for the measurement of the bottom and top branchline ports.

 The phase difference is 217.5-130.3=87.2 degrees, which is a good quadrature separation.
 The loss however, is imbalanced, with one path having -4.88 dB and the other -3.56 dB.
 Ideal would be – 3dB in each leg.